larelev/securez/README.md

 - Domain validations or exceptions
 - Tests (unit/functional)

-Wanna go deeper on any of those?
+Want to go deeper on any of those?

 Nice 😎 Let's level it up!
 Since you're open to going deeper, I'll enhance the User Registration use case with: